What is Trustee “Self-Dealing”?

 How to Identify Trustee Self-Dealing

 How can a beneficiary know when self-dealing has occurred?
 All acting trustees have a duty to account for their actions annually to the trust beneficiaries.
-If you suspect that the trustee is engaging in self-serving behavior, beneficiaries can carefully review the annual accounting and look for any of the types of actions listed above.
+If you suspect that self-dealing may be occurring, beneficiaries can carefully review the annual accounting and look for any of the types of actions listed above.

 If you observe suspicious activity in the annual accounting or if key information is missing, you may wish to retain legal counsel to protect your inheritance.

-An experienced trust litigation attorney can help you seek to replace the trustee if desired and recover any monetary losses incurred due to the trustee’s actions If you have any questions regarding trustee self-dealing, feel free to contact our office.
+An experienced trust and estate litigation attorney can help you seek to replace the trustee if desired and recover any monetary losses incurred due to the trustee’s self-dealing.
+If you have any questions regarding trustee self-dealing, feel free to contact our law firm for legal advice.

 Law Offices of Daniel A. Hunt